NucleusEngineering/serverless/.journey/tutorial.neos.md

 go run main.go
 ```

-This compiles and starts the web server.
+This downloads dependencies, compiles and starts the web server.
 You can now use Cloud Shell Web Preview on port 8080 to check out your application.
 You can find the Web Preview <walkthrough-web-preview-icon></walkthrough-web-preview-icon> at the top right in Cloud Shell.
+If you don't see a response from the web server, try waiting a little longer for the Go compiler to build and start your server.

 Finally, focus the terminal again and terminate the web server with `Ctrl-C`.